top of page

 • Local stiffness

-Uncomfortable, yes.
+Uncomfortable?
+Yes.
 Permanent?
 No. Most cases settle with the right approach.

 Why Neck Aches and Pains Often Show Up the Next Day

+Here’s where the confusion usually begins.
 A Chermside driver once told us, “My neck was totally fine at the scene.
 Then the next morning — bang — I couldn’t even check my blind spot.”

 • Adrenaline masks pain early